RunningZeus5334/ZMQ_PICO_RGBcontroller/README.md

 ### Tutorial video
 (coming soong) expected april 2nd-14th
 ### Update/Patches
+- V0.1 Alpha release.
+Basic service that responds to a color.

 ### Future updates
 Here are some planned updates for my current service and repository.

 - PWM controlled RGB
 - More stable code
+- Portable code
 - Cleaner repository
 - UI for conection and controlling RGB's
 - Tutorial video on how to run on LAN for smart home services.